flowbehappy/moyubie/README.md

   * There is no server side required.
 Chat messages are secure and completely owned by users.
 * A news list powered by AI
 * Supported platforms
-  * iOS, Android, MacOS, Windows, Linux, Web
+  * iOS, Android, MacOS, Windows, Linux

 ## Powered By